yingfeng23/yingfeng23.github.io/_pages/cv.md

 # Education

-**Loughborough University, Insitute for Digital Technologies**, PhD in Digital Marketing and Technologies (2020-2023)
+** PhD in Digital Marketing and Technologies**, Loughborough University, Insitute for Digital Technologies (2020-2023)

 Research Topic: Unlocking the Power of Digital Agency: Conceptualisation, Causality and Synergy.